 Moderator can provide summary of 2nd round here.
 Note that recommended decisions on tdocs should be provided in the section titled ”Recommendations for Tdocs”.

+R4-2211152 WF on NR FR1/FR2 repeater test procedures and test issues

+Plan to be discussed in Fri GTW

 Topic #5: TS skeleton and TP split